SAT Test 2026: Everything You Need to Know (Dates, Format, Scores & Prep)

 What Can Affect Your SAT Score?

-There’s no penalty for wrong answers, so it's better to guess than to leave a question blank!
+Each correct answer adds to your score.
+There's no penalty for wrong answers, so it's always better to guess than to leave a question blank!

 You also get subscores that show how you performed in specific areas, such as command of evidence, words in context, algebra and problem-solving, and data analysis.
 These don't affect your total score but give you insights into your strengths and areas for improvement.